Skip to content

 It’s super easy to see why it’s touted as the best city to live in Mexico for foreigners.
 I get it.
 We love it there and would consider it if it were coastal.

 It’s a massive metropolis (22 million massive) home to culture, historical sites, delicious food, and hipster neighborhoods.
 It also has a distinctly modern vibe, so if you are a city dweller, you’ll feel right at home.
+But there are lots of green spaces, and you’re only a short drive from the incredible monarch butterfly migration, so you don’t have to look too hard to get into nature.

 Mexico City provides plenty of job opportunities, so if you aren’t a remote worker or digital nomad, it is possible to nab a job locally.
 There are a lot of foreign teachers there.